 The building administrator has the responsibility to review and approve or disapprove printed and electronic material proposed for distribution to students to take home or to be e-mailed or posted on a website if the material pertains only to that single site.
 The Superintendent shall designate a district-level staff member to review and approve or disapprove printed and electronic material proposed for distribution to students to take home if the material is intended for more than one (1) site.
 The district's e-mail shall NOT be used to advertise any activities or events.
-All advertisements for not-for-profit events will be distributed with prior approval by PTA's groups using the PTA distribution list.
+All advertisements for not-for-profit events will be distributed with prior approval.